 Access all Resolution Processing affiliate communications and updates.

-A professional reference consolidating 100+ core terms used across debt relief, debt settlement, legal debt resolution, telemarketing compliance (TCPA/TSR), and credit reporting (FCRA/FCBA).
+A professional reference consolidating 100+ core terms used across debt relief, debt settlement, legal debt resolution, telemarketing compliance (TCPA/TSR), and credit reporting (FCRA).
 Alphabetized A–Z. Built for onboarding affiliates, legal debt resolution teams, and client-facing staff.
 For training and onboarding purposes only — not legal advice.

 This inaugural issue covers crucial aspects of our partnership, including employment verification requirements, optimal credit pull ratios, and insights into the Healthy Enrollment Initiative to ensure client success.